Lesson 4: Helping customers help themselves

 If a customer's language isn't supported in your Help Center, they'll see the default language content.
 For example, if your default language is English they'll see English content.

-You can add draft articles in the Help Center by clicking the draft option at the top of any new article.
+All new articles in the Help Center are created as drafts.
 The drafts are saved but not published.
 You can work on them until you're ready to publish them.
-To view all the draft articles in progress, click Articles in the top menu bar, then select Manage articles, and click Draft articles in the left sidebar.
+To view all the draft articles in progress, in Guide, click the Manage articles () icon in the sidebar, then click Draft.

-On Professional and Enterprise, the Help Center includes a community platform that lets end-users help other end-users and share ideas and tips.
+On Guide Professional, the Help Center includes a community platform that lets end-users help other end-users and share ideas and tips.
 The community consists of posts associated with different discussion topics.
 A post might be anything, including questions, tips, or feature requests.

 End-users can vote on other end-users' contributions and track issues by following discussion topics or specific questions.
 They'll be notified when somebody creates or updates a post or adds a response.

 Community posts are associated with discussion topics.
-Help Center managers can add, edit, or delete topics.
+Guide managers can add, edit, or delete topics.
 Agents don't have the permissions to make these changes.

 Topics can be anything you want.
 If you support multiple products, you might add a topic for each product.
 If you have one product with a lot of functionality, you might add a topic for each major feature area or task.
 You can also add a General Discussion topic where users can gather to discuss issues that don't quite fit in the other topics.
 You can monitor this topic for emerging issues that might deserve their own topics.